-The data presented in this report summarises the occupational allergy test data obtained in 2018, of patients presenting with suspecting occupational respiratory allergies.
+The data presented in this report summarises the occupational allergy test data obtained in 2019, of patients presenting with suspecting occupational respiratory allergies.
 This data was exported into, and analysed using STATA SE version 15 by the NIOH Epidemiology and Surveillance Section.
 Some of the percentage data indicated in this document must be viewed with caution, due to small sample size and may give higher percentages.
 The report does not include data on testing done for research.
-This report can be accessed at www.nioh.ac.za.